wenxuan0923/Cheat-sheets/JavaScript_Note.md

 > function addThree(){ \
 >   aum += 3  \
 > }
-So if we log it out, it will be undefined
+So if we log it out, it will be undefined/NULL

 > function nextInLine(arr, item){ \
 >  arr.push(item);   // push add an item at the end of array \